-Only those who are already Freemen of the Company and Freemen of the City of London can apply to move up into full membership of the Company and become a Liveryman.
+Only those who are already Freemen of the Company and Freemen of the City of London can be considered for the Livery of the Company, our highest level of membership.
 Being a Liveryman of The Worshipful Company of Spectacle Makers is a mark of distinction within the world of optics and in the Livery community.

 What are the benefits of being a Liveryman?

 Liverymen may be nominated for election to the Court of the Company.
 They can be more involved in how it runs and develops and to take office as a Steward, a Warden or, indeed, Master of the Company.